Sometimes it is the smaller things in life that give us the most joy.

-A Pygmy Cory is known for its shimmery silver body with a classic black horizontal line extending from the snout to the caudal fin.
-The line then becomes more oval-shaped and wide towards the end.
+The Pygmy Cory is known for its shimmery silver body with a classic black horizontal line extending from the snout to the caudal fin.
+The line becomes more oval-shaped and wider towards the end.

 There may be slightly lighter black lines towards the lower body which generally ends in a cream-white belly.
 These lines tend to run from the anal to abdominal fin.

 The upper portion of their body tends to be a darker shade of grey.

 Their silvery tone will shimmer as they swim through your tank.

 These catfish have a body shape that resembles a tear drop, along with a slightly large head.

 Their mouth which is under-turned also contains sensory barbels which help them forage for food.
 In the wild they are occasionally bottom-dwellers, lurking among the deeper depths of the rivers so having this adaptation is key for feeding.